FUenal/ThreatLens/README.md

 ## 🧑‍💻 My Role and Impact

-This project let me apply my data science and engineering background to solve a mission-critical security problem.
+This project lets me apply my data science and engineering background to solve a mission-critical security problem.

-I designed the architecture, built the pipelines, trained the models, and collaborated with our SOC to refine the workflows.
-ThreatLens went from concept to prototype to MVP within a few months, and early testing has already improved how our team handles new CVEs.
+I am designing the architecture, building the pipelines, training the models, and collaborating with our colleagues to refine the workflows.
+ThreatLens will go from concept to prototype to MVP within 2025, and early testing will begin 2026.

 ---